zrothauser/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 ### replaceBlocks

-Returns an action object signalling that a blocks should be replaced with one or more replacement blocks.
+Returns an action generator signalling that a blocks should be replaced with one or more replacement blocks.

 *Parameters*